 How to Storyboard?

-- Identify the learning objectives: The very first thing to do is find out the learning problem and your target audience.
+- Identify the learning objectives: First, find out the learning (or performance) problem and your target audience.
 Study and ask questions about what exactly is expected from the learning solution.
-Based on your study, identify the learning objectives.
-Never lose sight of the objectives.
+Based on your analysis, identify the learning objectives.
+And once you’ve identified them, never lose sight of the objectives.

 - Organize all your material: Ask the stakeholders, including the SMEs, for all the raw learning content that they can provide you.
+You might have to push for this.
 Determine how you are going to use the material.

 - Choose your storyboard template: Choose an appropriate storyboard template based on your project and customize it for your specific needs.

 - Choose your instructional design strategy: Decide on the instructional approach you will use.
 You could use a scenario-based approach, a conversational approach, a game-based approach or even a simple page-turner approach.
-Often, a combination of many approaches works.
+Often, a combination of different approaches works best.

-To create powerful e-learning, you must begin with an outstanding storyboard.
-Here are my seven key guidelines for storyboarding awesomeness.
+To create powerful e-learning, begin with an outstanding storyboard.
+Here are my seven tips for storyboarding awesomeness.

-- Balance all the elements of a storyboard, specifically the visual and audio elements.
+- Balance the visual and audio elements in the storyboard to avoid cognitive overload.
 Make sure your narration is not a word-to-word replica of the onscreen text (OST).

 - Crisp, short OST is preferred when there is a lengthy audio playing simultaneously.
 The learner should be able to scan the text quickly when the primary medium is audio.